 Richard K. Betts

-Richard K. Betts is the Arnold A. Saltzman Professor of War and Peace Studies in the political science department, Director of the Saltzman Institute of War and Peace Studies, and Director of the International Security Policy program in the School of International and Public Affairs at Columbia University.
+Richard K. Betts is Leo A. Shifrin Professor Emeritus of War and Peace Studies and Professor Emeritus of International and Public Affairs.
 He was Director of National Security Studies at the Council on Foreign Relations for four years and is now an adjunct Senior Fellow there.
 Previously he was a Senior Fellow at the Brookings Institution and adjunct Lecturer at the Johns Hopkins University's Nitze School of Advanced International Studies.
 He also served at different times on the Harvard University faculty as Lecturer and Visiting Professor.
-Betts invented the Summer Workshop on Analysis of Military Operations and Strategy (SWAMOS) and has directed it for the past 21 years.
-He received his B.A., M.A., and Ph.D. in Government from Harvard.
+Betts invented the Summer Workshop on Analysis of Military Operations and Strategy (SWAMOS) and has directed it for the past twenty-one years.
+He received his BA, MA, and PhD in Government from Harvard.

 A former staff member of the original Senate Select Committee on Intelligence (the Church Committee), the National Security Council, and the Mondale Presidential Campaign, Betts has been an occasional consultant to the National Intelligence Council and Departments of State and Defense, served on the Military Advisory Panel for three Directors of Central Intelligence in the 1990s and later on the External Advisory Board for the Director of the Central Intelligence Agency, and was a Commissioner of the National Commission on Terrorism (the Bremer Commission).
 He lectures occasionally at schools such as the National War College, Foreign Service Institute, and service academies.
 He served briefly as an officer in the U.S. Army.